msridhar/NullAway-wiki/Error-Messages.md

 ### postcondition inheritance is violated, this method must guarantee that all fields written in the @EnsuresNonNull annotation of overridden method are @NonNull at exit point as well.
 Fields must explicitly appear as parameters at this method @EnsuresNonNull annotation

-This error indicates that the annotation violating the following inheritance rule:
+This error indicates that the annotation violates the following inheritance rule:
 ```
 Every method must satisfy all postcondition of its super method.
 ```